Skip to content

 AWS CLI

-If you’re using the AWS CLI, you need to set the AWS_CA_BUNDLE environment variable to use the Cloudflare root certificate.
+If you’re using the AWS CLI, you need to set the AWS_CA_BUNDLE environment variable to use a Cloudflare root certificate.
 Commands are available for different operating systems in the AWS instructions.

 PHP Composer

 The command below will set the cafile configuration inside of composer.json to use the Cloudflare root certificate.
-Make sure to use the certificate in the .pem file type.
+Make sure to download the certificate in the .pem file type.

 Terminal window